ShareIn, the investment platform software provider, has gained Shojin Property Partners as a new client.

 ShareIn launched ShareInPay last September, following HMRC concerns about firms using e-money providers to hold ISA client money.
 The firm is planning to expand its headcount from 28 to 40 this year, to support its expanded product range.

-In November, ShareIn’s chief executive and co-founder Jude Cook (pictured right) won the CEO of the Year award at the second annual Scottish Tech Start-up Awards hosted by Edinburgh’s Turing Fest.
+In November, ShareIn’s chief executive and co-founder Jude Cook (pictured) won the CEO of the Year award at the second annual Scottish Tech Start-up Awards hosted by Edinburgh’s Turing Fest.